MelWatts/Jurassic-mix/README.md

 * stray end tag x 16 times - refering to the </img>
 * stray start tag - refering to the <script>

-* No errors for teh css
+* No errors for the css

+* JSHint had 18 warnings

 * HTML-validator results: [index.html](assets/images/html_validator_results.JPG)